 Individual review: Administrators will individually review your claim.
 This takes longer than an expedited review.
 They consider more factors in an individual study, such as the extent of your disease and how many dependents you have.
 The payment amount could be higher or lower than the fixed amount associated with an expedited review.

-The payout offered in this review may move to arbitration if you’re unsatisfied with the amount.
+For both expedited and individual reviews, if you’re unsatisfied with the payout offered, your claim may move to arbitration.
 If arbitration fails, you may have the right to sue the trust.
 An experienced mesothelioma attorney has the expertise to know which type of asbestos trust fund review will likely result in a better outcome for your case.
 After a claim is approved, payment goes through a process called liquidation.
 The trust fund provides a payment schedule, which may involve installments over time.

 How Do Mesothelioma Trust Fund Claims Compare to Other Mesothelioma Claims?